-A fairly serious but rare recall for 2017 and 2018 vehicles was for the failure of high-pressure fuel pumps, which had a few cases of leaking and causing a fire.
+A reasonably severe but rare recall for 2017 and 2018 vehicles was the failure of high-pressure fuel pumps, which had a few cases of leaking and causing a fire.
 It hasn’t been reported as a widespread problem, but if you’re looking for a used SUV from the last five or so years, these are good Acadia model years to avoid based on the overall amount of issues they’ve experienced.

 Get a Curated List of the Best Used Cars Near You

 The CoPilot car shopping app is the easiest way to buy a car.
 Tell us what you’re looking for and we’ll search the inventories of every dealership in your area to make you a personalized list of the best car listings in your area.